Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Introduction

 \subsection{The Audit We Conducted}

-We tested 16 models: 8 US commercial (GPT-5 series $\times$3, Claude 4.5 series $\times$2, Gemini-3-Flash, Grok-4.1 $\times$2), 4 Chinese commercial (DeepSeek-V3, GLM-4, Kimi-K2, Qwen3), and 4 open-source (LLaMA 3.2, Gemma 3, Granite 3.3, Phi-4).
-Each model responded to 14 ethical scenarios under four systematically varied framings that differ only in polarity structure.
-The key methodological insight is that agreeing with "should X" and disagreeing with "should not X" both endorse the action.
-A model that processes negation correctly should show mirror-image agreement rates across polarity pairs, and any deviation represents a failure to appropriately invert meaning.
-We formalize this through normalization, which maps responses to a common action-endorsement scale, and define the Negation Sensitivity Index as the maximum endorsement swing across polarity-paired framings.
+We tested 16 models: 8 US commercial (GPT-5 series $\times$3, Claude 4.5 series $\times$2, Gemini-3-Flash, Grok-4.1 $\times$2), 4 Chinese commercial (DeepSeek-V3.2, GLM-4.6, Kimi-K2, Qwen3-8B), and 4 small open-weight systems (LLaMA 3.2, Gemma 3, Granite 3.3, Phi-4).
+Each model responded to 14 ethical dilemmas spanning seven domains, each posed under four framings: an affirmative proposal (F0), its simple negation (F1), and a compound goal/conditional pair (F2/F3) that varies more than polarity and is analyzed as such.
+With 30 samples per condition at temperature 0.7, plus deterministic runs for ablation, we collected approximately 27,000 model decisions.
+Responses are normalized to a common polarity-adjusted scale, and we define the Negation Sensitivity Index (NSI) as the maximum swing in normalized response across framings; \S\ref{sec:normalization} develops the normalization, its interpretation as an upper bound on genuine endorsement, and the human coding that anchors our claims.